Saheed388/real-time-bigdata-project/README.md

 ##  Setup and Deployment

-Clone the repo then deploy
+Clone the repo then deploy Kafka and Spark
 ```bash
 docker comose up -d
 ```